-Recently, a land mark decision has just been reached by the European Court of Human Rights with respect to children forcibly separated from parents when parents move abroad to work.
-The case of a Filipino mother separated from her son for more than six years highlights a global phenomenon that governments and the public have chosen to overlook.
-How many similar cases there are is difficult to assess with precision but given the number of women and men who annually leave countries such as the Philippines, Sri Lanka, India, Pakistan, Moldova, Romania, Nicaragua, Honduras, Mexico to work elsewhere we can safely assume that the number of children left behind is in the millions.
+Recently, a landmark decision has just been reached by the European Court of Human Rights with respect to children separated from parents when these move to work to other cities or countries.
+The case of the Filipino mother separated from her son for more than six years highlights a global phenomenon that governments and the public have chosen to overlook.
+The total number of children left behind worldwide is difficult to assess with precision.
+Given the high number of women and men who annually leave their communities in countries such as China, Honduras, India, Mexico, Moldova, Nicaragua, Pakistan, the Philippines, Romania, and Sri Lanka to work elsewhere, we can safely assume that the number of children left behind is in the millions.

 The decision by the European Court of Human Rights will hopefully open the door to more humane policies.
-Its’ decision to condemn Switzerland should have been differently worded to condemn all countries that depend on and use workers in this fashion.
+Its decision to condemn Switzerland should have been differently worded to condemn all countries that depend on and use workers in this fashion.
 Currently ICMHD is working on a multisectoral project for Children Left Behind and we could use your support!
-To find out more check out our official Donations Web-Page.